stefan-hoeck/idris2-tutorial/src/Appendices/Neovim.md

 context of `?negate2_rhs`.

-Most functions in Idris are implemented by pattern matching on one or more of the variables on the right hand side.
+Most functions in Idris are implemented by pattern matching on one or more of the arguments.
 Idris, knowing the data constructors of all non-primitive data types can write such pattern matches for us (a process also called *case splitting*).
-To give this a try, move the cursor on the `x` in the skeleton implementation of `negate2`, and enter `<LocalLeader>c` in normal mode.
+To give this a try, move the cursor onto the `x` in the skeleton implementation of `negate2`, and enter `<LocalLeader>c` in normal mode.
 The result will look as
 follows: